jdevfullstack/programming-core-concepts/README.md

 and the fundamentals of computer programming that all computer programming languages have in common.

+And since almost every programming language nowadays inherit directly and indirectly concepts from the C language, we'll be using it to demonstrate the core concepts of programming.

 ## Input / Output

 ## Variables & Data Types